(Cabin-Inspired) Christmas in the Camper

 My first attempt Flocking a Christmas Tree

 This was also my first year attempting to flock a Christmas tree using sno-flock.
 While I love a natural, green Christmas tree, I also love the idea of a snow covered tree and figured it would be a fun way to bring the snow to our front yard.
 This is probably more cost-effective if you have an artificial tree since it should last a few seasons, but I enjoyed the process and think it turned out pretty awesome.
-We’ll be sharing a post and video on this soon too.
-For those wondering, I used 5 lbs.
+You can check out the video on how I flocked our Christmas tree here.